d3cryptex/Financial-News-App/README.md

 ## 🚀 Features

 - 🗞️ Real-time fetching of financial news from multiple APIs.
-- 🔍 Search and filter system for relevant topics and tags.
+- 🔒 Authorization and login system, Google Auth 3.0 also.
 - 💾 Backend API built with NestJS and connected to a MySQL database.
 - 🖼️ Responsive Angular frontend.